Marquis Grissom: Coaching career

 Following his retirement, Grissom became a youth baseball coach.
 Among other Atlanta-area prospects, Grissom worked with family friend Michael Harris II from his youth through his early professional career.
 When Harris won the 2022 National League Rookie of the Year Award, he dedicated it to Grissom.

 Grissom was hired to become the Washington Nationals first base coach for the 2009 season on October 24, 2008.
 In November 2009, he was replaced on the coaching staff by Dan Radison.

 Personal life

 As of 2024, Grissom lives with his wife, Sharron, in Fayetteville and Sandy Springs, Georgia.
-He has five children, Micah, D'monte, Tiana, Marquis Jr. and Gabriella.
-Marquis Jr. is a pitcher in the Washington Nationals organization, having been drafted out of Georgia Tech in the 2022 MLB Draft.
-During his playing career, Grissom bought houses for his parents and every one of his fourteen siblings.
+He has five children.

+During his playing career, Grissom bought houses for his parents and each of his 14 siblings.

+Grissom's younger brother, Antonio, played in the farm systems of the Expos and Philadelphia Phillies.
+Grissom's son Marquis Jr. pitched for Georgia Tech and in the Washington Nationals minor league system, after he was drafted in the 2022 MLB draft.
+While in the Nationals organization, Marquis Jr. participated in the All-Star Futures Game in 2025 as a reliever.

 One year after retiring, Grissom founded the Marquis Grissom Baseball Association, a nonprofit which helps underprivileged youths in the Atlanta area play baseball.

-Grissom's younger brother, Antonio, played in the farm systems of the Expos and Philadelphia Phillies.